sorensenmarius/Bachelor/README.md

 # Autonomous Drone Inspection: Navigation
-Bachelor thesis for the University of Stavanger and Avium drone organization in collaboration with Nordic Unmanned.
+Bachelor thesis for the University of Stavanger and Avium drone organization.

 Full report in PDF file in repository.